 Le fait que la mondialisation n’ait pas réussi à instaurer des règles du jeu équitables en matière de commerce, d’investissement et de conduite des entreprises est l’un des facteurs qui contribue dans de nombreux pays à un rejet de l’ouverture et à un effritement de la confiance dans les institutions publiques.

-7-8 June 2016: This meeting of the Global Knowledge Sharing Network on Corporate Governance of State-Owned Enterprises provides an opportunity for policy makers from around the world to discuss priorities for SOE reform and to support implementation through knowledge sharing.
+24 May 2017: This meeting will provide an opportunity for policy makers from the MENA region to discuss priorities for SOE reform and to support implementation through knowledge sharing.

 Established in 1999, the OECD-Asian Roundtable on Corporate Governance serves as a regional forum for exchanging experiences and advancing the reform agenda on corporate governance while promoting awareness and use of the OECD Principles of Corporate Governance.

 This initiative supports ASEAN capital market integration in Cambodia, Laos, Myanmar, and Vietnam, benefitting from international experience, especially that of other Southeast Asian economies.

 “I am deeply saddened to learn about the tragic deaths of Michael Sharp and Zaida Catalan, members of the UN Group of Experts on the Democratic Republic of the Congo (DRC).
 On behalf of my Organisation, I wish to convey our condolences to their families and colleagues from the UN and beyond, who had the pleasure of working with them."

 The 2017 edition of the Factbook describes corporate governance practices in 47 countries by providing an easily accessible and up-to-date, factual underpinning for understanding countries’ institutional, legal and regulatory frameworks.
 It complements the G20/OECD Principles of Corporate Governance by tracking how countries are actually implementing them.